woylie/flop_phoenix/README.md

 `page_size` parameters if they match the default values defined with `Flop.Schema`.

+See `Flop.Phoenix.cursor_pagination/1` for instructions to set up cursor-based pagination.

 ## Filter forms

 This library implements `Phoenix.HTML.FormData` for the `Flop.Meta` struct,